elunna/nerfhack-changelog/README.md

 ## QUALITY OF LIFE FEATURES

-* Chaotics do not get alignment penalties for angering peacefuls (xnh)
+* Chaotics do not get alignment penalties for angering, attacking, or killing peacefuls (xnh)
 * Don't livelog events in explore mode
 * Running and traveling no longer pushes boulders (xnh)
 * When traveling, engravings on graves will not be stopped on or considered 'interesting'